-5. Detail contributions: providing a financial contribution towards a project shows our assessors that the project is so important to you that you’ll put as much as you can towards it before asking us.
-Always include in-kind contributions, e.g. use of your own equipment, volunteer time, etc.
+7. Detail any other contributions – providing a financial contribution towards a project will show our assessors that the project is so important to you that you’ll put as much as you can towards it before asking us.
+And always include in-kind contributions, e.g. use of your own equipment, volunteer time, etc.